icopy-site/awesome/docs/awesome/awesome-micropython.md

 ### Code Generation

 * [micropy-cli](https://github.com/BradenM/micropy-cli) - Micropy CLI is a project management/generation tool for writing MicroPython code in modern IDEs such as Visual Studio Code.
-* [micropython-stubber](https://github.com/Josverl/micropython-stubber) - Generate and use stubs for different MicroPython firmwares to use with Visual Studio Code and/or Pylint.
+* [micropython-stubber](https://github.com/Josverl/micropython-stubber) - Generate and use stubs for different MicroPython firmwares to use with Visual Studio Code or any IDE and linter.
+* [micropython-stubs](https://github.com/Josverl/micropython-stubs) - Stubs of most MicroPython ports, boards and versions to make writing code that much simpler.
 * [micropy-stubs](https://github.com/BradenM/micropy-stubs) - Automatically Generated Stub Packages for Micropy-Cli and whomever else.
 * [micropython-extmod-generator](https://github.com/prusnak/micropython-extmod-generator) - Generator for MicroPython external modules written in C.
 * [micropython-package-template](https://github.com/brainelectronics/micropython-package-template) - GitHub workflow supported MicroPython package template with deploys to the [Python Package Index](https://pypi.org/) on a push to the main branch and test deploys to the [Test Python Package Index](https://test.pypi.org/) on PRs.